-As China has become the world’s fastest growing economy, many expatriates are willing to work in China.
+As China has become one of the world’s fastest-growing economies, many expatriates are willing to work in China.
 Playing a vital role in international trade, many provinces in China are developed and industrialized, especially in the coastal regions.
-Major cities such as Beijing, Shanghai, Guangzhou, Hong Kong and Macau have attract many foreign capital investments and financial institutions.
-These cities have become major economic centers.
-There are more and more expatriates coming to China to work.
-However, most of the foreign employees are not quite familiar about their employment requirements in China.
+Major cities such as Beijing, Shanghai, Guangzhou, Hong Kong and Macau have attracted many foreign capital investments and financial institutions.
+These cities have become major economic centers, and there are more and more expatriates coming to China to work.
+However, most foreign employees are not entirely familiar with their employment requirements in China.
 In this article, we will introduce expatriate employment, hiring expatriate employees in China and the importance of expatriate healthcare insurance.

 Expatriate Employment In China

 Many foreign employers in China nowadays prefer candidates with overseas working experiences – this is not only because these companies intend to build gaps between language and culture of strategic cooperation with foreign investors in China, but also local Chinese firms seek to make investments overseas.
 In Shanghai, according to job hunting platform highpin.cn at present, high paid senior positions such as Group CEO in manufacture and internet field, the salary range is between $150,685 and $226,027 USD per year.
 A Private Banking Wealth Senior Management position in Shanghai might expect a salary between $105,479 and $150,685 USD per year.
 A General Ledger Accountant in Guangzhou within a real estate group might earn up to $256,164 USD per year depending on the experience and skills of the expat.
 A Product Manager in Beijing of fund and securities area are paid $54,246 USD yearly.

 Many foreign job seekers are highly qualified and usually have related work experience.
 Therefore, local statistics showed that there is a significant demand for hiring experienced foreign professionals within both international companies and even local Chinese operations.